-The administrative office of the agency is domiciled in Austin, but field examiners are based in Dallas/Fort Worth, Austin and Houston.
-The largest percentage of employees are directly associated with the examination process including field examiners, a Director of Examination Support Activities, an executive assistant and the Deputy Commissioner.
-The remaining positions include the Commissioner, Director of Information Systems and Technology, Network Specialist and supporting staff in Austin (See Appendix B: CUD Organizational Chart).
+The administrative office of the agency is domiciled in Austin, but field examiners are based in Dallas/Fort Worth, Austin, and Houston.
+The largest percentage of employees are directly associated with the examination process including field examiners, a Director of Examination Support Activities, an Executive Assistant, and the Deputy Commissioner.
+The remaining positions include the Commissioner, General Counsel, Director of Information Systems and Technology, Network Specialist and supporting staff in Austin (See Appendix B: CUD Organizational Chart).

-The Department currently is authorized for 31.0 full time equivalents (FTEs) and is considering expanding the workforce due to increases int the complexity and assets of regulated credit unions.
+The Department is currently authorized for 35.0 full time equivalents (FTEs).
+Further expansion of the workforce may be necessary in FY25 and FY26 due to increases in the complexity and assets of regulated credit unions.
 Operating fees paid by the credit unions cover all agency expenses, including payments to other state agencies, such as the Office of Attorney General, for services performed.